Wizardry: Meta-Spells I

 Duration: Instantaneous.

-Attempts to negate every instance of magic in a 2-yard-radius area.
+Attempts to negate every instance of magic in a 2-yard-radius hemispherical area.
 Note how much the caster’s skill roll succeeds by; every spell in the area resists separately with a Quick Contest.
 Use the spell’s level (if a skill) or the caster’s Will + Talent (if a power); for the latter, the Talent is usually Sorcery Talent or some type of Magery.
 If the caster of Dispel Magic wins, the spell dissipates; but it may be recast normally.
 Some spells explicitly state that they are unaffected by Dispel Magic.
 It also cannot end Truly Permanent effects, such as the magic of enchanted items.

-Statistics: Neutralize Magic (Accessibility, Must target subject, not caster, -10%; Area Effect, 2 yards, +50%; Based on IQ, Own Roll, +20%; Costs Fatigue, 2 FP, -10%; Interruption, -50%; Magical, -10%; Ranged, +40%; Requires gestures, -10%; Requires magic words, -10%; Takes Extra Time 1, -10%) [50].
+Statistics: Neutralize Magic (Accessibility, Must target subject, not caster, -10%; Area Effect, 2 yards, +50%; Based on IQ, Own Roll, +20%; Costs Fatigue, 2 FP, -10%; Interruption, -50%; Magical, -10%; Ranged, +40%; Requires Gestures, -10%; Requires Magic Words, -10%; Short-Range 1, -10%; Takes Extra Time 1, -10%) [45].
+The Ranged version removes Short-Range 1, -10%) [+5].

 Keywords: Information.